 Jonathan reviewed restaurants in the Bay Area and Seattle for 11 years as the staff critic at the East Bay Express, the Seattle Weekly, and SF Weekly.
 From 2014 to 2019, he was a features writer at the San Francisco Chronicle, where he covered the intersection of food and culture.
 He now lives in Portland, Oregon, where he is a freelance writer and editor.

 His reporting and criticism have won awards from the James Beard Foundation, the California Newspaper Publishers Association, the International Association of Culinary Professionals, and the Association of Food Journalists, among others, and his articles have been anthologized in several editions of Best Food Writing.

-Jonathan has contributed to the New Yorker, Wall Street Journal, Los Angeles Times, San Francisco magazine, Wine & Spirits, and Lucky Peach (RIP), and has spoken on numerous radio programs and public events.
+Jonathan has contributed to the New Yorker, Wall Street Journal, Los Angeles Times, San Francisco magazine, Wine & Spirits, and Lucky Peach (RIP), and has spoken on hundreds of radio programs and public events.